 In January 2021, The Veterans’ Place hired Matt Dezan as its new Facility Manager.
 An Army enlisted combat veteran, Matt served several tours in Afghanistan, where he was in charge of a unit responsible for explosive ordnance disposal.
 Trained and certified in crisis management, Matt has been a wonderful addition to our staff.
-Matt hails from Brookfield, where he lives with his wife, Becca, and their two sons.
+Matt hails from Brookfield, where he lives with his wife, Becca, their two sons, and their chocolate lab.

 Pete Clark, Chef / Assistant Facility Manager

 Born and raised in Massachusetts, Pete was educated at Seekonk High School and Wentworth Institute in Boston.
 He joined the Veterans' Place staff as a dinner chef in 2018, bringing a wealth of experience to the job.
 In 2021, Pete took on additional responsibilities assisting Matt with projects related to maintaining and improving the physical plant.
 Having embraced these new tasks with skill and gusto, Pete continues to be a tremendous asset to the Veterans' Place.